 - Sopa Seca De Fideo Con Ancho: Simply noodles in ancho sauce, but there’s nothing simple about the flavor here, nutty and earthy only begins to tell the story.

 Lemon and Jalapeño Pasta

-- Set a large pot of boiling water over a high heat and bring to the boil.
+- Set a large pot of water over high heat and bring to a boil.

 - Add the pasta and salt and cook according to the pasta packaging.